 By and large, the most-used cameras in people’s hands are the ones built into their smartphone.
 Smartphones present their own privacy and security risks, which we have some guidelines on how to address, but they also provide some tools to quickly adjust and redact sensitive photos, such as images of sources or others who would be at risk by having their photo shared.

-There are no shortage of app filters and algorithms that try to detect a person or a face in a photo, then cover it.
+There is no shortage of app filters that try to detect a person or a face in a photo, then cover it.
 Sometimes, these exist as filters on photo sharing apps, with varying degrees of effectiveness.
 Unfortunately there is often little visibility into what happens with the original photo once it’s opened in a platform’s app and if it is sent alongside the edited version to the platform owner.

-In the case of Instagram filters, that platform owner is Facebook, which has a dedicated portal to serve requests for user data from law enforcement, including things you may have set to appear only to close friends or friends.
+In the case of Instagram filters, that platform owner is Meta, also known as Facebook, which has a dedicated portal to serve requests for user data from law enforcement, including things you may have set to appear only to close friends or friends.
 Other platforms are not alone in this—TikTok and Snapchat also have processes in place for handing over your photos, videos or more to the police.
 Because of this, unwittingly sharing the original, unredacted photos with those platforms introduces the risk of those photos falling into the hands of law enforcement.
 However, your smartphone likely allows you to redact photos before sharing them.

 Fortunately, both iOS (Apple) and newer Android phones have built-in apps for you to edit photos before sharing them.

 iPhone users: Open the photo you want to edit in Apple's Photos app, then choose Edit > Options (three dots) > Markup > + > rectangle (or other shape) > circle-square shape > filled-in shape option